madushan1000/freecad-ocp-viewer/README.md

 # FreeCAD OCP Viewer

 A small tool to visualize [CadQuery](https://github.com/cadquery/cadquery) or [buld123d](https://github.com/gumyr/build123d) projects in FreeCAD.
+This is not a FreeCAD workbench.

 ## Features